moratsam/opencl-erasure-codes/README.md

 ## The repo provides vanilla and OpenCL (GPU) implementations of the Reed-Solomon erasure coding over the Galois field GF(2^8).

+Use it with the binary `erco`:

+* ./erco encode --k=7 --n=3 --input=some_file # Encodes some_file into 10 shards such that any 3 will be sufficient to retrieve some_file.

 ## The README mostly delves into the mathematical background of the project, including: